Skip to content

 1. Office closures change your point of contact.
 Forty suboffices closed and consolidated.
 If your assigned audit office was one of the 40 (many had fewer than 10 employees), your account transferred to a different office.
 Your new auditor has no history with your company.

 2. Business system audit delays continue.
-DCAA’s business system audit volume has declined steadily due to workforce constraints (CohnReznick 2025).
+DCAA’s business system audit volume has declined due to workforce constraints, a trend industry analysts have tracked through recent fiscal years.
 Small contractors waiting for an accounting system approval to score points in proposal evaluations face ongoing backlogs.
 The reorganization does not add auditors.
 It redistributes them.

 3. The automated adequacy check helps.
 DCAA automated its incurred cost submission adequacy review, reducing the administrative time between filing and audit initiation.
 For small contractors who file clean ICE Model submissions, this speeds up the front end of the process.

-DCAA expanded its Small Business Program in FY2024, conducting 124 seminars and workshops with over 12,000 attendees (DCAA FY2024 Report to Congress).
+DCAA expanded its Small Business Program in FY2024, conducting 124 seminars and workshops with over 12,000 attendees, per the agency’s FY2024 Report to Congress.
 The agency partnered with major defense contractors and federal agencies to improve audit readiness for small businesses.
 These resources remain available through the new directorate structure.

 Key Takeaway: Small contractors benefit from automated adequacy checks and continued small business outreach.
 The risk is auditor turnover: a new auditor unfamiliar with your history requires more documentation to establish the same comfort level.